Browse by . . .

 However, I suspect that he came off just a bit too arty for that public—and also not quite close enough to the comforts of a textbook.
 He stood further than I often remember from Surrealism's shattering of earth and sky.
 He stood further, too, than the curator's think from the fuss of later European sculpture, like that of Jorge Oteiza, from Minimalism's theater, or from mass-marketing.
 He really did want to sink into the earth.
 His calmness of spirit could not anticipate modern art's breakdown.

 Escapism and failure, perhaps Modernism always needed them to succeed.
 No wonder the opposite mistakes, illustration and stardom, nurture Postmodernism now.
-In the anti-utopia of today—in the politics of New York's Ground Zero, in its High Line, or in installations like those of Phoebe Washburn—one sees the same problem as in facing corporate empires, only intensified.
-How long will the play of Modernism and Postmodernism last in the face of all that?
-For now, as in the garden, I can only cherish my memories and accept the risk.
+In the anti-utopia of today—in the politics of New York's Ground Zero and a National September 11 Memorial, in its High Line and High Line extension, or in installations like those of Phoebe Washburn—one sees the same problem as in facing corporate empires, only intensified.

 BACK to John's arts home page